Acosix/alfresco-mt-support/README.md

 This module aims to provide - over time - alternative subsystem implementations that fully support the multi-tenancy capabilites of Alfresco and allow engineers / administrators to set up a system to use the same kind of functionality available to "simple" installs.

+# Compatbility

+This module is built to be compatible with Alfresco 5.0d and above.
+It may be used on either Community or Enterprise Edition.

 # Roadmap

 Alfresco itself currently considers several features not to be supported in a multi-tenant environment.
 This module aims to support most of them eventually: